cybermaggedon/ixbrl-reporter/docs/config.md

 ## `elements`

 Elements describe the structure of a report.
-When `gnucash-ixbrl` is invoked, the user selects an element to invoke.
+When `ixbrl-reporter` is invoked, the user selects an element to invoke.
 Elements have different types - the `composite` element is a container, and can combine a set of elements into a single output.